When speakers and speaker components need to be connected, it’s essential to know which speaker wire connector types are best suited.

 For speakers, signal loss is a huge problem compared to other video and audio connections.
 That’s because speakers use powerful analogue signals that may get distorted if the connector is not sufficient to carry the signal.

-The size of the wire may also affect the signal transmission.
+The size of the wire may also affect signal transmission.
 That’s why most audiophiles use big wire gauge sizes, especially when working with powerful audio amplifiers.

 Speaker wire connectors are built to create a solid electrical contact between your gear and the speaker wire.